YogliB/zed-copilot/docs/DEVELOPMENT.md

 2. Run `cargo build --release` to compile
 3. Reload extension in Zed (may require restart)
 4. Check `zed: open log` for any errors
-5. Write tests in `tests/` directory
+5. Write tests in `tests/` directory (see TESTING.md for guidelines)

 ### Code Standards